thoughtbot/Argo/Documentation/Basic-Usage.md

 ### Decoding basics

-Argo's whole purpose is to let you easily pick apart structured data (normally in the form of a dictionary created from JSON data) and create Swift objects or structs based on the decoded content.
+Argo's whole purpose is to let you easily pick apart structured data (normally in the form of a dictionary created from JSON data) and create Swift objects based on the decoded content.
 Typically, you'll want to do this with JSON data received from a server or elsewhere.
 The first thing you need to do is convert the JSON data from `NSData` to an `AnyObject` using `Foundation`'s `NSJSONSerialization` API.
 Once you have the `AnyObject`, you can call Argo's global `decode` function to get back the decoded model.